officialrajdeepsingh/logto-demo/README.md

 # change folder
 cd logto-demo
 ```
-The next step is to install the Node Package Using the Node package manager.
+The next step is to install the Node Package using the Node Package Manager.

 ```bash
 pnpm install